 In my quest to build successful consulting businesses and teams I've tried every approach to making a sale that you can think of.

-In the Sales Mastery programme we only teach what we've proven ourselves to have worked in the real-world, not a laboratory.
+In Sales Mastery we only teach what we have proven ourselves to work in the real-world, not a laboratory.

 It's based on fact and real-world application selling consulting to mid and large corporates as consulting businesses from 1 to tens of thousands in size.
 The course is created by an active management consultant who is selling to some of the world's largest firms in their respective sectors.
 It's not created by someone who's just a business coach, and only really has experience selling to solo, micro and small businesses.